steqeq/0000/docs/conceptual/setting-cus.rst

 *************************************************************

-When using GPUs to accelerate compute workloads, it sometimes becomes necessary to configure the usage of Compute Units (CU) of the hardware.
+When using GPUs to accelerate compute workloads, it sometimes becomes necessary to configure the hardware's usage of Compute Units (CU).
 This is a more advanced option, so please read this page before experimentation.

 The GPU driver provides two environment variables to set the number of CUs used.
 The